Codeventurer144/SQL-BI-Analysis/README.md

 | ingredients.xlsx| 5            | Ingredient names, weights, units, and prices.          |
 | inventory.xlsx  | 3            | Quantity of items in stock.                            |

-After normalization, the Excel tables were prepared for querying in MySQL Workbench.
+📌 After normalization, the Excel tables were ready for querying in MySQL Workbench.

 ## Methodology